sctlcd/the-vintage-caravan-improvements-in-progress/README.md

 ##### [Photos page](https://github.com/sctlcd/The-Vintage-Caravan/blob/master/photos.html) <a name="Photospage"></a>

 - The "Photos" page displays pictures of the band in 3 columns on large and extra large devices, in 2 columns on medium devices and in 1 column on extra small and small devices.
-- Clicking on each photos open the selected link in a new tab.
+- Clicking on each photos links open the selected link in a new browser tab.
 - A copyright mention is displayed below each pictures.

 ##### [Shows page](https://github.com/sctlcd/The-Vintage-Caravan/blob/master/shows.html) <a name="Showspage"></a>

-- The "Shows" page displays a list of the upcoming events with dates and locations.
+- The "Shows" page displays the upcoming events list with dates and locations.
-- Clicking on an event opens in a new tab the [Bandintown](https://www.bandsintown.com/a/1550321-the-vintage-caravan?came_from=257) page of the selected event offering to the user various possibilities (buying tickets, find hotels and vacation rental near the location, setting up event notification, etc..).
+- Clicking on an event opens, in a new browser tab, the [Bandintown](https://www.bandsintown.com/a/1550321-the-vintage-caravan?came_from=257) page of the selected event offering to the user various possibilities (buying tickets, find hotels and vacation rental near the location, setting up an event notification, etc..).
-- A button at the end of the event list gives the user the chance to ask the band to play in their current city via [Bandintown](https://www.bandsintown.com/a/1550321-the-vintage-caravan?came_from=257) webpage opening in a new tab.
+- A button at the bottom of the event list gives the user the chance to ask the band to play in their current city via [Bandintown](https://www.bandsintown.com/a/1550321-the-vintage-caravan?came_from=257) webpage opening in a new browser tab.
-- The archive filter link is currently disable.
+- The archive link is currently disable.

 ##### Store page <a name="Storepage"></a>

-- The "Store" page opens [The Vintage Caravan official merchandise store](https://www.merchplanet.com/vintagecaravan/) website in a new tab.
+- The "Store" page opens [The Vintage Caravan official merchandise store](https://www.merchplanet.com/vintagecaravan/) website in a new browser tab.

 ##### [Contact page](https://github.com/sctlcd/The-Vintage-Caravan/blob/master/contact.html) <a name="Contactpage"></a>

 - The "Contact" page offers the possibility to send a message to the band.
+- The contact form is composed of a first name, a last name, an email address, a message labels and text inputs and a submit button.

 ### Features Left to Implement <a name="FeaturesLeftToImplement"></a>
- - The Vintage Caravan videos page
+ - The Vintage Caravan's videos page.
- - Past events of the Shows page (archive filter link currently disable on the Shows page)
+ - Past event list by clicking on archive link (currently disable) in the Shows page.
- - Server side Contact form (out of scope of the project requirements)
+ - Server side Contact form.
  - Add a newsletter subscription feature on Home page or on a new page. (to be defined)

 Back to [top](#TableOfContents)